This is the first post in a series of How to ship maintainable product

 The main purpose of this series existence is to list all crucial parts of programming maintainable software in one place for future reference.

-We – software engineers – need to learn constantly new frameworks and languages.
-During daily programming routines it’s easy to miss the larger picture of the system we create.
-Often we ship unfinished product.
+We - software engineers - need to learn constantly new frameworks and languages.
+During daily programming routines, it's easy to miss the larger picture of the system we create.
+Often we ship an unfinished product.
 Main functionalities work, but there is some technical debt to be paid off.
 How to ship maintainable product blog series should help us to develop better products.
 Products with less technical debt.

 Below is a list of upcoming blog posts in this area.
 (The list is most probably not finished and will be extended as we go.)